 There is a tangible atmosphere of excitement as residents wait for the new facilities to open.
 For Margaret, the timing couldn’t have been better.

 “I’m very glad I made the move when I did,” she said.

 “It’s exciting to see it all open up… More people coming in, new facilities.

 “I’m really pleased with everything – I feel secure, I’m happy in my environment, I’m comfortable in my home, I’m comfortable with the people around me, and I’m more than happy to put up with a bit of construction noise because I can see [the Homestead] is going to be fantastic!”

 A boutique selection of 12 one- and two-bedroom apartments will also be completed in conjunction with the clubhouse, offering a relaxed, maintenance-free lifestyle and a convenient location right on top of the Homestead’s incredible lifestyle amenity.

-Both the apartments and the remaining on-ground villas provide a unique downsizing opportunity for those who want to retire in Samford Valley’s idyllic countryside setting while being in the heart of it all within a supportive and secure community.
+Both the apartments and the remaining on-ground homes provide a unique downsizing opportunity for those who want to retire in Samford Valley’s idyllic countryside setting while being in the heart of it all within a supportive and secure community.